 - Third-party cash match (money contributed from non-UW sources).
 These are fairly rare and typically result in the creation of a UW budget number for spending the funds.
 Supporting contributions from the resulting UW budget should be documented as Non-FEC Cost Share contributions and tagged in the Non-FEC Cost Share application as cost share contributions.

 Unrecovered Facilities and Administrative (F&A) cost is calculated and entered by GCA, requiring no action by the PI/Staff.
 Sponsor approval must be obtained to use this as a cost share source.
 It may also be used if the award document specifies unrecovered Facilities and Administrative (F&A) cost as a source of cost sharing, or if sponsor rules allow this as a cost share source.
 This cost sharing may be identified in the Cost Share Summary by object code 25-99.

-Departments should review the Cost Share Summary application on a regular basis (as part of their monthly budget reconciliation and review with the Principal Investigator), to ensure their cost share is documented timely and appropriately.
+Departments should review the Cost Share Summary application on a regular basis (as part of their monthly budget reconciliation and review with the PI), to ensure their cost share is documented timely and appropriately.

 Unallowable Budget Types and Object (Account) Codes

 The following budget types and account codes are typically not allowed to be used as cost share contributions.